-- 21. (1) Applications for subdivisions shall be made on the form provided stating the registration section, block and parcel number of the land and must be signed by the proprietor or his agent. - (2) In subdivisions of six lots or less, three prints of the proposals shall be submitted and such prints may be copies of the registry index map. - (3) In subdivisions of over six lots, six prints shall be submitted, the original being signed by the proprietor or his agent and the person who prepared it. - (4) Proposed subdivisions are to be drawn to one of the following scales-1:625; 1:1,250; 1:2,500. - (5) The plans shall show - - (a) the location of site (shown as an inset with the site bordered red together with the block and parcel numbers of adjoining lots); - (b) the road layout including road widths and access;

-- the approximate lot sizes; (c)
+- 22. (1) Applications for subdivisions shall be made on the form provided stating the registration section, block and parcel number of the land and must be signed by the proprietor or his agent. - (2) In subdivisions of six lots or less, three prints of the proposals shall be submitted and such prints may be copies of the registry index map. - (3) In subdivisions of over six lots, six prints shall be submitted, the original being signed by the proprietor or his agent and the person who prepared it. - (4) Proposed subdivisions are to be drawn to one of the following scales-1:625; 1:1,250; 1:2,500. - (5) The plans shall show - - (a) the location of site (shown as an inset with the site bordered red together with the block and parcel numbers of adjoining lots); - (b) the road layout including road widths and access; - (c) the approximate lot sizes;

-- (d) land use within the subdivision, including land for public purposes; and

-- existing topographical detail (the Authority may require a separate (e) topographical map).

-- (6) Applications shall be accompanied by a statement as to -

-- (a) water supply and sewage disposal;

-- road specifications; (b)

-- (c) power and light to be available; and

-- (d) drainage.

-- 22. Planning applications involving the provision of new public roads or the Road requirements extension of existing private roads on frontage development or an existing road shall comply with the following conditions-
+- (d) land use within the subdivision, including land for public purposes; and - (e) existing topographical detail (the Authority may require a separate topographical map). - (6) Applications shall be accompanied by a statement as to - - (a) water supply and sewage disposal; - (b) road specifications; - (c) power and light to be available; and - (d) drainage. - 23.
+Applications to develop places of public assembly, gas stations, garages, clubs, bars, cinemas, workshops, manufactories, industrial plants and similar establishments shall be advertised by the applicant in a form, approved by the Authority, by which members of the public may, by a description of the land the subject of the application and contained in the advertisement, be able without difficulty to identify the land, twice in a newspaper published and circulating in the Islands with a period of at least seven days but not more than ten days between the advertisements.
+Within three weeks of the final advertisement members of the public may lodge objections with the Authority stating their grounds.